cert-manager/aws-privateca-issuer/README.md

 As of now, the only configurable settings are access to AWS.
 So you can use `AWS_REGION`, `AWS_ACCESS_KEY_ID` or `AWS_SECRET_ACCESS_KEY`.

+Alternatively, you can supply arbitrary secrets for the access and secret keys with the `accessKeyIDSelector` and `secretAccessKeySelector` fields in the clusterissuer and/or issuer manifests.

 Access to AWS can also be configured using an EC2 instance role.

 A minimal policy to use the issuer with an authority would look like follows: